FUKUSHIMA RESPONSE BAY AREA’S MISSION

 * * *

 December 11 Uprising against Japan’s new Secrets Protection act.
-Don’t allow Japan’s government to classify Fukushima Daiichi information.
-Join us in the street at your local Japan Consulate, 3 pm.
+Japan’s government will classify Fukushima Daiichi information as a “state secret.”
+(Despite many actions, the law was passed; don’t let it happen here!)
 Protect journalists from arrest and imprisonment simply for trying to find out the truth.